sofpn/rprimer/README.md

 library(rprimer)
 ```

+## Citation

+To cite rprimer, please use: `citation("rprimer")`.

 ## Overview

-rprimer seeks to address the challenge of amplifying sequence variable
-viruses by providing tools for visualization of sequence conservation
+rprimer provides tools for visualization of sequence conservation and
-and generating degenerate DNA oligos from a multiple sequence alignment.
+generating degenerate DNA oligos from a multiple sequence alignment.
+It
+is especially developed for sequence variable viruses.

 The package contains five functions: